-365 Domestically created O3 was the largest contribution to surface O3 concentration averaged over Japan during the whole simulation period.
-The contribution of domestic production had a 366 367 large IAV and was larger in the last decade (1996-2005) than previously.
+Domestically created O_3 was the largest contribution to surface O_3 concentration averaged over Japan during the whole simulation period.
+The contribution of domestic production had a large IAV and was larger in the last decade (1996-2005) than previously.

 The second largest contribution was the O3 created in the FT as a whole during almost the entire period.
-For the FT, the northern mid-latitude regions such as North Pacific (NPC), Europe (EUR), North Atlantic (NAT), North America (AMN), and China (CHN) made leading contributions during the period; however, the increasing trend of these contributions was considerable particularly for CHN and NPC (Fig. S2).
-Despite such differences among the regional contributions in the FT, we hereafter only considered the total of each regional contribution in the FT, since it was difficult to associate a regional contribution with a particular source region of O3 precursor emissions.
-The precursors eventually resulted in O3 production in a region in the FT can be transported longer distance due to faster wind speed in the FT and therefore would be influenced by emissions from a wider range of source regions than in the PBL.
+For the FT, the northern midlatitude regions such as the North Pacific (NPC), Europe (EUR), North Atlantic (NAT), North America (AMN), and China (CHN) made leading contributions during the period; however, the increasing trend in these contributions was considerable, particularly for CHN and NPC (Fig. S2).
+Despite such differences among the regional contributions in the FT, we hereafter only considered the total of each regional contribution in the FT since it was difficult to associate a regional contribution with a particular source region of O3 precursor emissions.
+The precursors eventually resulted in O3 production in a region in the FT being transported a longer distance due to faster wind speed in the FT and would therefore be influenced by emissions from a wider range of source regions than in the PBL.
 The total FT contribution showed an increasing trend during the period.

 The NO_x emission from lightning was an indispensable source of NO_x in the FT.
-The global annual lightning-NO_x emission in the current simulation was about 3.1 TgN/year averaged over the entire period and showed a small but significant increase of about 0.012 TgN/year (0.39 %/year).
+The global annual lightning-NO_x emission in the current simulation was about 3.1 TgN yr^{-1} averaged over the entire period and showed a small but significant increase of about $0.012 \text{ TgN yr}^{-1}$ (0.39 % yr-1).
 The increase in lightning-NO_x emission was a consequence of changes in convection activities due to the change in climate forced into the model during the period.
-However, this increase in lightning-NO_x emission was not the main cause of the increase in the contribution of the total FT - because a sensitivity simulation with all emissions, CH4 concentration, and stratospheric O3 fixed at the year 1980 level but with the same temporal evolution in climate showed a quite similar increase in lightning-NO_x emission but no significant increasing trend in the total FT contribution.
-Therefore, the main cause of the increasing trend in the total FT contribution was likely to be factors other than the increase in lightning-NO_x emission.
+However, this increase in lightning-NO_x emission was not the main cause of the increase in the contribution of the total FT because a sensitivity simulation with all emissions, CH4 concentration, and stratospheric O3 fixed at the year 1980 level but with the same temporal evolution in climate showed a quite similar increase in lightning-NO_x emission but no significant increasing trend in the total FT contribution.
+Therefore, the main cause of the increasing trend in the increase in lightning-NO_x emission but no significant increasing trend in the total FT contribution.